A cover image of the blog post titled How Has Christian Music Changed Over Time? from 3rd Day Christian Clothing UK

 1. It is more individualistic

 The first and perhaps most significant shift that has taken place from old hymns to modern worship music is the increase of individualism.
 Classic hymns were far more collectivistic.
 How do we know this?
-A simple comparison of the number of singular and plural first-person pronouns shows a drastic increase in the percentage of singular pronouns (such as me, myself and I) over plural ones (such as we, our and us).
+A simple comparison of the number of singular and plural first-person pronouns shows a drastic increase in the percentage of singular pronouns (such as 'me', 'myself' and 'I') over plural ones (such as 'we', 'our' and 'us').
 Take a look at the chart below showcasing the results when comparing the lyrics of 50 hymns/songs from each artist:

 A comparison of singular and plural self-referencing pronouns in worship music (old and modern) showcasing an increase of individualism between Isaac Watts (with 66.8% references to the singular self) and Elevation Worship (with 93.2% references to the singular self).